 A Day at Our House: Classical Education with Four (ages 12, 10, 7, and 3) (Susan Wise Bauer)

 My Daily School Routine/Pattern

 (This was not a literal schedule, but a routine or pattern for our day.
 We did not ding a bell to move from subject to subject.
 This was simply a suggested routine or rhythm to (a) be sure we progressed through some projects I wanted to see us finish, for the kiddos who needed guidance to manage time/tasks and (b) be sure I had allocated enough time in the day for any daily or weekly work.
-It was simply to give us a pattern to our day for those who had challenges finding a rhythm.)
+It was simply to give us a rhythm to our day for those who had challenges finding a rhythm. )

 exercise/misc.
 30 minutes 10:30–11:00